Aliases for PLAU Gene

 PLAU (Plasminogen Activator, Urokinase) is a Protein Coding gene.
-Diseases associated with PLAU include Quebec Platelet Disorder and Alzheimer Disease.
-Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Integrin Pathway.
+Diseases associated with PLAU include Quebec Platelet Disorder and Factor V Deficiency.
+Among its related pathways are Immune System and Transcriptional misregulation in cancer.
 GO annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot Summary for PLAU Gene